aoiya2023/cs124-lab1/design/design.md

      the tasks that make it into todo list tend to have high priority (if it is not, both of us would not bother to put it in the list from the start).
 As the priority gets higher, the color of the button gets darker, since it is hard to distinguish the difference between each priority with just text.
 Colors are chosen to fit the general theme of the app.

+8. Before at least a

 ## Alternative Designs
    - We had three options for our color scheme: orange and blue. orange was our warm color.